 A rash is a word used by doctors to describe a reaction that changes the color, appearance, and feel of skin.
 It is not one specific thing.
-Rathe, it is a wide range of things, and it can be caused by a host of illnesses, diseases, allergens, and medical conditions.
+Rather, it is a wide range of things, and it can be caused by a host of illnesses, diseases, allergens, and medical conditions.
 Being that a rash has many possible causes, there are likewise a large range of treatments.
 To diagnose a rash properly, you may require the assistance of a dermatologist, especially since some rashes are merely symptoms of a much larger and potentially life-impacting problem.
 On the other hand, many rashes simply require a little care and time to heal.
-So we’ll discuss some common things that cause rash and some common treatments.

 Rashes can be localized to single part of the body or affect the entire skin surface.
 These rashes may affect the skin in many different ways: the skin may change colors, become itchy, bumpy, dry, cracked, swollen, and/or blistered.
 In all rash cases, scratching the itch will make things worse, so often some sort of antihistamine or hydrocortisone cream is used.
 Below I have described for you many of the common rashes.
 Below that are the most common treatment regimens for each cause.
 There may be a lot of similarity between the rashes.
 So if you’re not sure which one you have, consult a doctor, specifically a dermatologist.